ben-marlin/ImprovedDiceRoller/improveddiceroller/src/main/java/edu/guilford/README.md

 Look back at your program.
 Comment each section of code so that you can look back at it and know what it did and why.
 Don't forget your name and date!

-When you're ready, commit your changes and indicate on Canvas you're ready for me to grade it.
+When you're ready, STAGE your changes by hovering over the list to get a + sign, then clicking on that.
+COMMIT your changes by giving a message and clicking the button.
+SYNC your changes by clicking the resulting button.
+COMPLETE by indicating on Canvas you're ready for me to grade it.